MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 | `openMode` defined as `modal` | Opens in Stageview Modal. |

 > [!NOTE]
->
-> * In scenarios were pop-out experience isn't supported, for example, Teams web client, the open mode is a Stageview Modal even if the `openMode` property is defined.
+> In scenarios were pop-out experience isn't supported, for example, Teams web client, the content opens in a Stageview Modal even when the `openMode` property is defined.

 </details>